Neko-Nik/Auth-N/README.md

 ## Contact:

-For any inquiries or feedback, please contact me at [My Email](mailto:nikhil@nekonik.com).
+For any inquiries or feedback, please contact me at `nikhil@nekonik.com`.
 Shedule a meeting with me at [Calendly - Neko Nik](https://calendly.com/neko-nik/general-meet).

 #### Copyright 2024 Nikhil Raj (Alias: Neko Nik)